Singen (Hohentwiel) station

-Singen (Hohentwiel) station is an important regional railway junction and interchange station in the town of Singen in the south of the German state of Baden-Württemberg.
-Three railways now meet there, but in the past five railways connected to it.
-The station is served by InterCity trains on the Stuttgart–Zurich route.
+Singen (Hohentwiel) station is an important regional railway junction station and interchange station in the town of Singen in the south of the German state of Baden-Württemberg.
+Three railways now meet there, but in the past five lines connected to it.
+The station is served by InterCity trains on the Stuttgart–Zurich route and several regional trains.

+It is one of three railway stations in Singen, the other two being Singen-Landesgartenschau and Singen-Industriegebiet.